Antoine-Le-Gouz-de-Saint-Seine/student-performance-linear-regression/README.md

 5. Diagnostic checks (Residual analysis, Linearity assessment, Normality, Outliers detection)
 6. Internal validation using a reproducible train/test split (`set.seed(42)`)

-The final submitted model was evaluated separately by the instructor on an external held-out dataset.

 All analyses are fully reproducible in R.

 ---